 Pitch

 The main properties symbolized by music notation are pitch and rhythm.
-In this chapter we focus on pitch.
-We'll take up rhythm later.
+In this chapter you'll focus on pitch.
+Rhythm will be discussed later.

 Pitch is the highness or lowness of a musical tone.
 Sing The Star-Spangled Banner.
 The lowest pitch is sung on “say” while the highest pitch is on “see.”

-An awareness and control of pitch is of vital importance to musicians.
+An awareness and control of pitch is vital for musical success.
 As you gain musical experience, your sense of pitch will become increasingly refined.

 Notes